-On the one hand, empirical evidence quite consistently confirms hypotheses on dyadic learning and control effects as well as on network learning effects.
-This includes evidence from studies employing complementary designs such as experiments, surveys, and vignette studies, both studies we conducted ourselves as well as the overall picture emerging from other literature (see Buskens and Raub 2013 for overview).
+On the one hand, empirical evidence consistently confirms hypotheses on dyadic learning and control effects as well as on network learning effects.
+This includes evidence from studies employing complementary designs such as experiments, surveys, and vignette studies.
+Partly, we conducted these studies ourselves, but the overall picture also emerges from other literature (see Buskens and Raub 2013 for an overview).
 On the other hand, the empirical evidence on network control effects is ambiguous.
 This is an empirical puzzle for research on trust and social networks.

 We assess the evidence for network control effects on trust and cooperation by reanalyzing the data from heterogeneous experimental studies.
-We attempt to include all available experimental studies specifically on network control effects in two-person dilemma games.
-Testing hypotheses on network control effects requires very specific study designs and data.
+We attempt to include all available experimental studies suitable for studying network control effects in two-person dilemma games.
+Testing hypotheses on network control effects requires specific study designs and data.
 We therefore deliberately disregard observational studies, because control and learning effects are typically entangled in real-life settings, rendering the operationalization of the separate constructs without spillover effects extremely challenging.
-The studies employed differ substantially with respect to details of the game played, game length, operationalization of network relations, network sizes, payoffs and hierarchical structure of the data.
+The studies employed differ substantially regarding details of the game played, game length, operationalization of network relations, network sizes, payoffs, and hierarchical structure of the data.

-Regardless of the conceptual similarities, the variation between the studies prohibits the use of conventional research synthesis approaches like meta-analysis.
-To tackle this problem, we employ a novel method.
-Building upon work on the Bayes Factor such as Kass and Raftery (1995), Bayesian Evidence Synthesis does allow to statistically aggregate evidence over conceptually similar but methodologically diverse studies (Kuiper et al. 2013 provides an early ‘proof of concept’, Klugkist and Volker 2023 is an overview).
-Thus, with respect to methodological progress, we likewise contribute to enriching the toolbox of replication research and Open Science.
+Regardless of the conceptual similarities, the variation between the studies prohibits conventional research synthesis approaches like meta-analysis.
+To tackle this problem, we employ a novel method called Bayesian Evidence Synthesis.
+Building upon work on the Bayes Factor (see Kass and Raftery,1995), this method does allow for statistically aggregating evidence over conceptually similar but methodologically diverse studies (Kuiper et al. 2013 provide an early ‘proof of concept’, Klugkist and Volker 2023 present an overview).
+Thus, we provide methodological progress by enriching the toolbox of replication research and Open Science.

 Summarizing, the aggregated empirical evidence provides strong support for network control hypotheses.
-Especially in studies where network relations are implemented without repeated dyadic interactions, the aggregated evidence supports these hypotheses.
-In the studies with network relations implemented in the presence of repeated dyadic interactions, the support is weaker and less consistent, but still positive when comparing with the ‘complement hypothesis’ (technically, the parameter space that is not in line with the respective hypothesis on network control effects).
+This evidence supports these hypotheses, especially in studies where network relations are implemented without repeated dyadic interactions.
+In the studies with network relations implemented in the presence of repeated dyadic interactions, the support is weaker and less consistent, but still positive when compared with the ‘complement hypothesis’ (technically, the parameter space that is not in line with the respective hypothesis on network control effects).
 The results provide important evidence for network control hypotheses.

-We of course include a discussion of our findings and their implications for research on trust and social networks, addressing further theoretical, empirical, and methodological work.
+Obviously, we include a discussion of our findings and their implications for research on trust and social networks, addressing further theoretical, empirical, and methodological work.

 The Anticipated Main Point or Line of Argument for the Chapter (in one or two sentences):